Martial Artes School See us on CNN with Mike Rowe on his show Somebody's Gotta Do It, airing 5/21/15

 The truth about martial arts –

 Will I get hurt in martial arts training: The martial arts are safer than many sports because precautions are taken against injury.
 As a form of self-defense, the training is designed to help you avoid getting hurt.
 That's not to say you won't get a bruise or risk twisting an ankle and maybe get knocked down.
 As a beginning student, you aren't signing up to get kicked in the head.
 You may not experience any physical contact until you've mastered quite a few moves, which should allow you a fighting chance to protect yourself.
-There is danger in any activity, but control and safety are prime concerns in our study of the martial art.
-As much technique and as many principles as we study and learn, control is always stressed in all of our actions.
+There is a danger in any activity, but control and safety are prime concerns in our study of the martial art.
+As much technique and as many principles as we study and learn, control is always stressed in all our actions.